liukidar/stune/README.md

 NOTE: the server was started from login node `dgk227`, which thus becomes is the database hostname.
 I suggest starting psql from a screen so that you can keep it alive and always find which node is using (remember that if you followed the default configuration, PostreSQL is bound to to your CONDA environment, so you must activate it to launch the service).
 If after inserting your password you are in, we are done (with PostgreSQL)!

+## 2. Configure Stune
 Now you can configure stune.
 Please run `python -m stune.config` in the current project directory to initialize it.
 You can pass the parameter `--fix` to validate and fix your JAX installation (only works if using a conda environment).
-Use your-username your-password and hostname (if by any reasons your psql server is shutdown and is restarted on a different node, you will have to reconfigure stune by updating the hostname to match the new one: check `python -m stune.config --help`).
+Use your-username your-password and hostname (if by any reasons your storage backend server is shutdown and is restarted on a different node, you will have to reconfigure stune by updating the hostname to match the new one: check `python -m stune.config --help`).

 NOTE: At the moment stune does not support neptune.ai, so no need to configure it (simply leave the configuration fields blank).